HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 * DBSCAN is scabable.

-## 1. Choosing Epsilon in DBSCAN
+## 1. Hyperparameters in DBSCAN

 It calculates distance from each point to its nearest neighbor within the same partition, so, for a small fraction of points this distance will not be accurate [[Github]][Choosing parameters of DBSCAN algorithm]

+### 1.1 Choosing Epsilon

-### 1.2 Find Elbow Point
+### 1.1.1 Find Elbow Point

-The Stackover flow blog [find the "elbow point" on an optimization curve with Python](https://stackoverflow.com/questions/51762514/find-the-elbow-point-on-an-optimization-curve-with-python) suggests to implement [Kneedle algorithm](https://kneed.readthedocs.io/en/stable/parameters.html) find the "elbow point" on an optimization curve with Python.
+The Stackover flow blog, [find the "elbow point" on an optimization curve with Python](https://stackoverflow.com/questions/51762514/find-the-elbow-point-on-an-optimization-curve-with-python), suggests to implement [Kneedle algorithm](https://kneed.readthedocs.io/en/stable/parameters.html) find the "elbow point" on an optimization curve with Python.

-Another paper [[Mohammed T. H. Elbatta and Wesam M. Ashour]][A dynamic Method for Discovering Density Varied Clusters] proposed to calculate paired distances among all the data points.
+Another paper [[Mohammed T. H. Elbatta and Wesam M. Ashour]][A dynamic Method for Discovering Density Varied Clusters] and [[Amir Masoud]][How to determine epsilon and MinPts parameters of DBSCAN clustering] proposed to calculate paired distances among all the data points.
 If there are no outliers, the paired distances prefer to have uniform distribution.
 But if there exist outliers, the outlier should be relatively far away from the normal points.
 Therefore, there may exist elbow in the pair distance distribution.

 The Python sample code
 ```Python